The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

 Two to three families who share pickup duties for the same activities.
 Not a sprawling group chat with eight families and conflicting schedules.
 A small, tight unit where everyone drives roughly once a week, the rotation is clear, and the backup plan fits in a single text message.

 In Chicago, the PiggyBack Network, co-founded by public school parent Ismael El-Amin, allows parents to book rides for their children with other parents traveling the same direction at about 80 cents per mile.
 All drivers undergo background checks.
 The service has saved parents over 10,000 minutes of commuting time.
-As retired police officer and PiggyBack driver Sabrina Beck described it: "To have the opportunity to go to [a great school] and then to miss it because you do not have the transportation, that is so detrimental.
+As retired police officer and PiggyBack driver Sabrina Beck described it: "To have the opportunity to go to a great school and then to miss it because you don't have the transportation, that is so detrimental.
 Options like this are extremely important."

 The babysitting cooperative